Stewart McPherson (geographer): Television presenting

 McPherson has appeared in several documentaries, including a conservation documentary on the lost world tepui sandstone plateaux of southern Venezuela and the borderlands of northern Brazil and western Guyana.
 A 2011 documentary Mountain with No Name was set on Palawan in the Philippines, where he discovered new species of flesh-eating plants on a previously unexplored mountain.
 An earlier 2010 film documented the discovery of Nepenthes leonardoi.

-His most recent series for the BBC was "Britain's Treasure Islands", a series of three episodes in which he visited all of Britain's 14 overseas territories, travelling 70000 km in the process.
+His most recent series for the BBC was "Britain's Treasure Islands", a series of three episodes in which he visited all 14 of the British Overseas Territories, travelling 70000 km in the process.
 Working with cameraman Simon Vacher, he discussed the natural history of each location and history of British settlement.
-The series was focused on the natural history of the UK Overseas Territories, particular the most impressive wildlife populations and migrations.
+The series was focused on the natural history of the Territories, particular the most impressive wildlife populations and migrations.

 In British Antarctica and South Georgia he retraced the expedition of Ernest Shackleton, and made a rare visit to the Chagos Archipelago and Pitcairn Island.
 The series was filmed in 2012-2014, broadcast on BBC Four in 2016 and repeated in 2018 and 2019.